Apprenticeships

 The Glimmerglass Apprenticeship Program is annually compared with other industry educational offerings, and we do our best not only to make progress each year but also to stay at the forefront of the industry.
 Thanks to the collaborative work of every department at Glimmerglass and through the generous support of the program by Denise Sobel, we can offer our apprentices the following:

-• Apprentices are compensated at a rate of $16.00/hr and are eligible for overtime.
+• Apprentices are compensated at a rate of $16.00/hr and are eligible for overtime after 40 hours worked.
+Hourly Non-Exempt Employees accrue one hour of sick leave for every 30 hours worked.

 • Apprentices are provided company housing at no charge.
 Apprentices will share a room with one other Apprentice.
 Additionally, Apprentices have a shared bathroom, kitchen, and common spaces.
 (There is no smoking and no pets allowed in any company housing.
 A Security Deposit of $150 for Apprentices will be removed from your second paycheck and returned by November 1, provided housing was properly maintained.)
 Local transportation is provided at no charge, including rides for personal necessities, daily commuting to and from work, and travel to and from airports and train stations, ensuring a smooth and accessible transition into the apprenticeship experience.